How to Plant Containers Without Spending Lots of Money

 My favorite challenge this season has been coming up with container ideas using plants grown from seed or plants I have on hand.
 In the past, I spent a lot of money on plants to fill containers and window boxes, and I notice that most of the garden accounts I follow, do the same.
-But I don’t think this approach is helpful to gardeners on a budget.
-Like me.
+But what happens if you are on a budget?

 The reality is that the average gardener in the United States doesn’t have limitless funds to spend on gardening.
 Especially during a pandemic when thousands of people have lost their jobs.
 If there’s ever been a time for budget-conscious gardening, it’s now.
 Growing plants from seeds and stem cuttings is a great cost-saving strategy.